Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Method

 For an inclined orbit, the observed separation is a function of the semi-major axis and the inclination.
 In the worst-case, a binary may be viewed completely edge on ($i = \frac{\pi}{2}$) with the black holes almost aligned.
 The observed instantaneous separation would then be a tiny fraction of the true semi-major axis.
 From multiple observations (as would be required to perform orbit determination), constraints will be able to be applied to the semi-major axis.
 The prior imposed on $a$ ranges from 0.001~pc to twice the true semi-major axis.

 Eccentricity is allowed to vary between 0 and 1, permitting only elliptical orbits to be included in the orbit fitting.
 Although hyperbolic orbits where the black holes are not yet fully bound are theoretically possible, they are far less likely on the small angular scales being probed with VLBI.
 It is also less probable to observe such a system, given how little time it would spend in such a state, when considered on cosmological timescales.
 The angular orbital elements are allowed to vary within their full range in the subsequent examples.
-The position angle of nodes ($\Omega$) and argument of periastron ($\omega$) range from 0 to $2\pi$ whilst inclination ($i$) varies between 0 and $\pi$.
 The epoch of periastron passage ($\tau$) is allowed to vary between 0 and 1, as described in the previous section.
-We present angular parameter results in degrees for ease of comprehension.

-An additional constraint that is not yet included in the orbit fitting approach is variation in the observed flux density of the source.
-For an inclined orbit, the relativistic Doppler shift will vary across the orbit causing time-varying redshift modulation.
-Measuring this Doppler effect would provide information on the direction of motion of each black hole at a given time and thus the inclination of the orbit. \cite{dorazio_relativistic_2015} discuss variable Doppler boosted emission as the source of the variability observed in PG1302-102.
-The potential difficulty in using such a constraint is identifying Doppler boosted emission from intrinsic variability of the source.